Nityant17/Cybersec-Stuff/picoCTF/Reverse_Engineering.md

 i just cross compiled the code and ran it with the specified argument `469937816` it gave me the output `Result: 36` which i converted to hex as per the format and got the flag!!!

 # ARMssembly 4

+**Flag:** `picoCTF{c1cc042c}`

+i just cross compiled the code and ran it with the specified argument `3251372985` it gave me the output `Result: 3251373100` which i converted to hex as per the format and got the flag!!!